David-code619/Simple-Login-UI/README.md

 # Simple-Login-UI
-This is my README file
+This application is a simple login ui created using HTML, CSS and Javascript.